yegor256/blog/_posts/2014/nov/2014-11-20-seven-virtues-of-good-object.md

 Once constructed, the object is acting on its own.
 It shouldn't know who constructed it and how many more brothers and sisters it has in the class.
-Yes, I mean that [reflection](https://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) is a terrible idea, but I'll write more about it in one of the next posts :)
+Yes, I mean that [reflection](https://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) is a terrible idea, but I'll write more about it in one of the next posts.
 Now, let's talk about objects and their best and worst sides.

 ## 1. He Exists in Real Life